Research interests

 Current research

 After obtaining my PhD I moved to Germany for a postdoc position at the University of Potsdam, where I investigated how nursing bank voles (Myodes glareolus), i.e. current mothers, adjust behaviour in response to the presence of an infanticidal male, i.e. a threat to their young, in their nest´s surroundings.
-In another experiment (for which a paper recently submitted!)
-I manipulated the level level of parental care required by females to study the effects on their investment in mating effort.
+In another experiment I manipulated the level level of parental care required by females to study the effects on their investment in mating effort.

 |